 GLOBAL MARKETS-ECB, U.S. data help buoy global stocks, euro

-NEW YORK, Feb 6 (Reuters) - The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent rate cut and better-than-expected U.S. economic data helped lift global stocks.
+LONDON/NEW YORK Feb 6 (Reuters) - The euro rose against the dollar on Thursday after the European Central Bank gave no sign of an imminent interest rate cut while better-than-expected U.S. unemployment data helped lift major world stock prices.

-Draghi's remarks sent the euro, which had lost ground to the dollar immediately after the decision, to a one-week high of $1.3619 and pushed up German bund yields.
-The euro was last up 0.4 percent at $1.3590.
+Draghi's remarks sent the euro, which had lost ground against the dollar immediately after the decision, to a one-week high of $1.3619 before easing to $1.3608 and pushed up German bund yields.

 U.S. jobless claims "are still higher than where they were six weeks ago but are still consistent with a decent job market," said Craig Dismuke, chief economic strategist at Vining Sparks in Memphis.
 "The underlying trend is still positive."